76ers GM: Injured Simmons ‘close or ready’ to NBA return

 PHILADELPHIA (AP) — Philadelphia 76ers All-Star guard Ben Simmons is closer to getting cleared to play, should the NBA season resume.

-Simmons, the league leader in steals, was sidelined with nerve issues in his lower back when the season was suspended on March 11 because of the coronavirus pandemic.
+The league leader in steals was sidelined with nerve issues in his lower back when the season was suspended on March 11 because of the coronavirus pandemic.
 He is allowed to rehabilitate at the 76ers’ practice facility in Camden, New Jersey, but there seemed to be no guarantee he would have been cleared to play in time for a playoff run.

 “We’ve took our time, we’ve been methodical and thoughtful about his recovery and rehab, just to make sure, because we weren’t in a rush,” 76ers GM Elton Brand said Tuesday.
 “It’s hard to speculate.
 He’s been working hard and I know he’d be close or ready.”

 Simmons had missed his eighth straight game and was receiving daily treatment for his nerve impingement at the time the season stopped.
-Brand, speaking to media for the first time since the Sixers’ last game, said he would not speculate on Simmons’ availability had the Sixers still been playing in the postseason.
-Simmons had yet to play 3-on-3 or 5-on-5 — and would certainly be prohibited from it now — during his rehab.
+Brand, speaking to media for the first time since, said he would not speculate on Simmons’ availability had the Sixers still been playing in the postseason.
+Simmons had yet to play 3-on-3 or 5-on-5 during his rehab.

-On March 11, the 76ers said Simmons’ next evaluation would happen in early April.

 “When I FaceTime him during his workouts and his treatments and I see him, I’d be highly encouraged,” Brand said.
 “His ramp-up would be different.”